apehex/tokun/articles/unicode.md

 ### Binary Predictions

-The targets for the binary predictions are calculated by decomposing the inputs in base 2:
+The targets for the binary predictions are calculated by decomposing the inputs in base 2.
+For example in Tensorflow:

 ```python
 def expand_base(data: tf.Tensor, base: int, depth: int) -> tf.Tensor: